 On January 10, 2019, a petition was submitted to the City Clerk to expand the list of authorized services and work financed by CFD 8.
-A sample of the submitted petition is attached hereto as Attachment A. In summary, the petition requests that Council initiate proceedings to add supplemental security services to the list of authorized services as well as a feasibility analysis evaluating and formalizing a finance plan, performing an environmental review and performing design work necessary to analyze the installation and maintenance of a vineyard project.
+A sample of the submitted petition is attached hereto as Attachment A. In summary, the petition requests that Council initiate proceedings to add supplemental security services to the list of authorized services as well as a feasibility analysis evaluating and formalizing a finance plan, performing an environmental review and performing design work necessary to analyze the installation and maintenance of a vinevard project.
 The actual construction, installation and maintenance of vineyards is not requested by the petition and public financing for these costs will not be authorized by these change proceedings.
 Instead, these facilities are anticipated to be the subject of a future petition and special ballot proceeding based on the results of the City's feasibility analysis.
 Pursuant to Article 3 of the Mello Roos Community Facilities Act of 1982, as modified by the Community Facilities District Financing Procedure contained in the San José Municipal Code (collectively, "Mello Roos"), when the City receives a petition signed by 25 percent of the registered voters or by the owners of 25 percent or more of the land within a community facilities district, the City must adopt a resolution of consideration after payment of the fee sufficient to compensate the City for the costs of conducting the proceedings to change the facilities or services authorized by the community facilities district.
 The Clerk's office tallied the signatures on the petition and determined that 18.27 percent of registered voters residing in CFD 8, and owners of 16.47 percent of developed residential property within CFD 8 not exempt from the special tax levy had signed the petition.
 Although the petition did not meet the required threshold, if Council determines that the public convenience and necessity require changes to the facilities and services in CFD 8, Council may adopt a resolution of consideration to alter the types of services and facilities to be financed by the district.
 Notwithstanding the lack of voter signatures, staff is recommending that Council move forward with altering CFD 8 on its own initiative.

 Staff estimates that the cost of conducting the change proceedings will be approximately \$30,000.
 The City's General Fund provided advance funding of the \$30,000 in 2018-2019 to cover the costs of the alteration proceedings.
-If the proposed changes are approved by the qualified electors, CFD 8 agrees to reimburse the General Fund for the advance funding.
+On September 10, 2019, the City entered into an agreement with CFD 8 for the district to repay costs of the district change proceedings if the proposed changes are approved by the qualified electors.